'Pupils show immense pride in their school and say we are one big happy family here!’ (OFSTED)

 - Preparing for adulthood, including housing, employment and leisure opportunities.

-Howick C.E Primary School's Local Offer is available on this section of the website.
+Howick C.E Primary School's Local Offer is available on this section of the website, please see below.

 For children with more complex needs, a co-ordinated assessment process and the new 0-25 Education, Health and Care plan (EHC plan) will replace statements.
 We are fully prepared to work alongside families of children with statements in our school to draw up ‘All about me’ documents.
 In line with best practice, we have created our own Howick version of the All About Me profile to track children with needs which are significant but not as complex.
 This allows children, parents and school to work closely together towards common goals.
 These plans are reviewed annually but can be looked at on a more flexible basis to meet the needs of our children.